Vyral/base-template/_posts/2020-09-15-are-you-cool-enough-for-this-house.md

 <p style="text-align: center;"><em>141 Oyster Point Row is an amazing property.
 Come check it out!</em></p>

 Are you cool enough for this house?
 At 3,800 square feet, with an open-concept floorplan, four bedrooms, a bonus room, and a massive loft, **141 Oyster Point Row has everything you need.** There’s also an indoor spa that leads to the exterior inground pool.
-The home sits on ¾ of an acre, has a dock, boat lift, and floater.**&nbsp;**
+The home sits on ¾ of an acre, and has a dock, boat lift, and floater.**&nbsp;**

 This property has it all.
 View everything it has to offer in the video above.